dimvar/writing/books-notes/achor-2010-the-happiness-advantage-notes.md

 Some research suggests that how we support people in good times correlates more with the strength of the relationship than how we support them in difficult times.
 Counterintuitive to me.

 ### Epilogue

+When the author describes the 7 principles to people, they sometimes say something like "I already do most of this, but my partner needs to hear it".
+A person should be focusing on making changes to themselves, and then see their positive behavior reflected in others.
+Don't just expect others to change for you.

 Describes how emotions spread easily in a social setting.